MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/configure-amsi-integration.md

 - Windows Server 2016 or higher
 - SharePoint Server Subscription Edition Version 22H2 or higher
-- Microsoft Defender with AV engine version at 1.1.18300.4 or higher (alternatively, a compatible AMSI capable third-party AV provider)
+- Microsoft Defender with AV engine version at 1.1.18300.4 or higher (alternatively, a compatible AMSI-capable third-party antivirus/antimalware provider)

 ## Activate/Deactivate AMSI for SharePoint Server

 The AMSI integration with SharePoint Server is deactivated by default.

-Following are the steps to activate/deactivate the AMSI integration per web application:
+Follow these steps to activate/deactivate the AMSI integration per web application:

-1. Open **SharePoint Central Administration**.
+1. Open **SharePoint Central Administration**, click **Application Management**.
 2. Under **Web Applications**, select **Manage web applications**.
 3. Click the web application for which you want to enable the AMSI integration, and select **Manage Features** in the toolbar.
 4. On the **SharePoint Server Antimalware Scanning** screen, click **Activate** to turn on AMSI intergration, or click **Deactivate** to turn off AMSI integration.